 Common Social Media Problems

 However, to get that kind of engagement, you need to build an audience of advocates.
-Finding and working with the right influencers will be critical if you want to drive awareness around your cause.
-This requires extensive research and a deep understanding of your platform.
+Finding your organization’s unique tone and voice will be important.
+Working with the right staff, consultants, followers, and influencers will also be critical if you want to drive awareness around your cause.
+This requires extensive research and a deep understanding of your donors and their preferences.
 Unfortunately, a lot of nonprofits don’t have the right databases or processes in place to gather this information.

 Luckily, many fundraising management tools can help.
 As you build profiles around your different supporters, you should be able to start getting a picture of the types of people who are passionate about your cause and will support your work online.
 Understanding your donors’ demographics, motivations, and communication preferences can help you identify the social channels you’ll want to use, build relationships with people who may be willing to amplify your messaging online, and find deeply-committed supporters who can create content with or for you.